Year 4 Information

-Our PE days for the Autumn Term are on Wednesday and Fridays
+Our PE days for the Autumn Term are Tuesday and Friday.

 Children should wear their PE Kits to school and will be in them all day- this is explained further on the website.

-Tracksuits and school jumpers are needed as the days cool down if we are outside.
+Tracksuits and school jumpers are needed as the days cool down and we may be outside.

-Water is always important and please, no earrings.
+Water is always important and please, no earrings or hair clips.

-These will include English and maths tasks and some topic-related activities, usually over the holidays.
+These will include English and maths tasks and some topic-related activities.

-The children are also expected to read for at least 20 minutes a day, and then reflect on their reading in their own reading diaries- we will be learning more about this during our first half-term back.
+The children are also expected to read for between 20-30 minutes a day, and then reflect on their reading- some will have diaries for this.